NatanaelT/popular-movie-list/README.md

    - [Debounce Function](https://www.youtube.com/watch?v=PySFIsgXNZ0&t=848s)

 ## Final considerations
   There's still room for (a lot) improvements, like useMoviesSearch and useDebounce hooks that were created using the references above, but could've been easier implemented with libraries like lodash, but for studie pourposes chose to do with "my own hands".
 Also created components using some differents approachs about how to style it.
-Some components are styled with css modules and another styled with SX props from MUI and in the future, I pretend to use SCSS/SASS and maybe StyledComponents.
-Also, i'm pretty sure that there's some opmitizations that could've been done and I pretend to do it.
+Some components are styled with css modules and another styled with SX props from MUI.

 Overall, it was a fun time 😊